Applied-Machine-Learning-2021/final-project-vist-uk/README.md

 ## How To Use
 # Preprocessing
-Pickle images that you are using, using Resnet50.py and place them in a folder as your pickled image directory Make sure that you have downloaded the dictionaries folder to have the keys used in the main code.
+Pickle images that you are using, using Resnet50FeatureExtraction.ipynb and place them in a folder as your pickled image directory
+Make sure that you have downloaded the dictionaries folder to have the keys used in the main code.
+# Code Implementation

+# Model
+From there, you should have everything to run the model.
+Below you'll see the architechture that the model follows.